roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

  Dave winked at her, and Gracie too.
 "Well," he laughed, "I'm 36, I shouldn't be fucking girls half my age -- frankly, I shouldn't be fucking anyone, I'm married -- but since you two together add up to 36, that's age-appropriate for me -- why don't you both come over some time again, and we'll have another little party?"

  Fallon winked at him, hoping to be in his house again some time for sex.
 It would happen, only she couldn't have possibly predicted how or why.
-Report_Story #1